bijondev/TodoList-iOS13/README.md

 A todolist app to keep track of all your tasks.

->This is a companion project to The App Brewery's Complete iOS Development Bootcamp, check out the full course at [www.biojon.me](https://www.bijon.me/)
+>This is a companion project to The App bijon's Complete iOS Development Bootcamp, check out the full course at [www.biojon.me](https://www.bijon.me/)